-Supporters of expensive federal programs that subsidize the incomes of agricultural businesses claim that agricultural businesses are in dire financial straits.
+Supporters of increasing spending in the 2018 Farm Bill claim that every agricultural business is in dire financial straits.

 - Fact #1: Proponents of increased federal spending on agricultural business income subsidies use 2013 as the reference point for ideal farm income.
 Net farm income in 2013, adjusted for inflation, was the highest experienced since 1973, fully 63 percent higher than the 30 year average.

-- Fact #4: Farm production expenses are relatively unchanged.
-USDA forecasts inflation-adjusted total expenses to decrease 0.3 percent in 2017 after falling 3.6 percent in 2016 and 9 percent in 2015.
+- Fact #3: Farm production expenses are relatively unchanged.
+USDA forecasts inflation-adjusted total expenses to decrease 0.8 percent in 2018 after falling 0.3 percent in 2017.
 The farm sector is adjusting to lower commodity prices.

 Agricultural businesses should be expected to draw down their capital reserves, capitalize on record low interest rates and increase their loan volume, and reduce costs before turning to taxpayers for additional financial assistance.